Installing VMware ESXi¶

 This chapter covers the following VMware ESXi installation topics:

-This deployment guide assumes you are building an environment as a proof of concept and is not meant to be a production deployment, as a result, choices made are meant to speed up and ease the process.
-See the corresponding guides for each technology, and make choices appropriate for your needs, before building your production environment.
+This deployment guide assumes you are building an environment as a proof of concept and is not meant to be a production deployment.
+As a result, choices made are intended to speed up and ease the process.
+See the corresponding guides for each technology, and make choices appropriate for your needs before building your production environment.

-With the ability to install from and onto a SD card or USB memory stick, ESXi offers flexibility verses local hard drive install.
+ESXi offers flexibility versus local hard drive install to install from and onto an SD card or USB memory stick.
 Please see vSphere documentation regarding best practices for logs when booting from USB or similar.
-In our main lab we used Supermicro’s IPMI and virtual media to boot from ISO file and install on local storage.

 Preparing USB Boot Media¶

-Use the following procedure to prepare a USB flash drive for booting
+Use the following procedure to prepare a USB drive for booting:

 Navigate to the location that contains the installation .ISO file and then select Open.

 Select the mounted USB drive on which to perform the installation and then select OK.
 The copying process begins, and a series of progress bars are displayed.